Written by Steve Lang, President & CEO | dancker

 We are currently hosting virtual roundtable discussions with our clients to start brainstorming and sharing ideas.
 We’ll ask about the challenges we’re all facing, and simply how we’re all feeling.
 Maybe we can start to come up with some solutions together, and hopefully we’ll alleviate some of our shared fears.
 At the very least we’ll remind each other that we’re all in this together, and we’re here to help.

-Stay tuned for part two of this blog series, when we’ll summarize our discussions and the questions being raised, the recurring themes and biggest topics of concern, and the early ideas being considered.
+Check out part two of this blog series, where Steve summarizes the discussions and the questions being raised, the recurring themes and biggest topics of concern, and part three, where he discusses the early ideas being considered.